Bachelor of Science in Zoology

 - General Zoology*

-In choosing a concentration, students can tailor their coursework to their individual interests and future careers.
-As a result, students will graduate with slightly different academic backgrounds, which may be advantageous in today’s competitive job market.
+Our concentrations allow students to tailor their coursework to align with their individual interests and future careers.
+As a result, students will graduate with slightly different academic backgrounds, which may be beneficial in today’s competitive job market.

 Bachelor of Science in Environmental Biology-Zoology